ihusharp/.github/profile/README.md

 - [tiny KV](https://github.com/ihusharp/talent-plan_tinykv): A tiny key-value store, and builds a key-value storage system with the Raft consensus algorithm.
 It is inspired by [MIT 6.824](https://pdos.csail.mit.edu/6.824/) and [TiKV Project](https://github.com/tikv/tikv).
 After completing this, I have the knowledge to implement a horizontally scalable, highly available, key-value storage service with distributed transaction support :)

-- **[tiny OS](https://github.com/ihusharp/HuSharp_OS)**: A tiny operating system.
+- [tiny OS](https://github.com/ihusharp/HuSharp_OS): A tiny operating system.
 Complete the filling of Tsinghua [uCoreOS_labs](https://github.com/ihusharp/uCoreOS_labs), and refer to [The truth about operating systems](https://book.douban.com/subject/26745156/) to impl a simple operating system on bochs, the main contents are:

   - kernel thread, user process, fork and execv, task scheduling;
   - interrupts (clock, keyboard, hard disk, system call, etc.), memory management, file system, shell, pipeline;